jedisct1/libsodium.js/README.md

 make
 ```

-NOTE : for each of the functions/constants you add, make sure that the corresponding symbol files exist in the `wrapper/symbols` folder and that the constants are listed in the `wrapper/constants.json` file.
+__NOTE:__ for each of the functions/constants you add, make sure that the corresponding symbol files exist in the `wrapper/symbols` folder and that the constants are listed in the `wrapper/constants.json` file.

 ## Authors